Creatively interpreted research

 Moving Image

 Productions have been commissioned for research projects, education, delivery via the internet and screening in museums and commercial venues.
-When required, we design and install auditorium, display housings and multi-screen based exhibitions.

 To view full screen, click the small < on the right of each thumbnail image to show the controls.